rbaekdev/openall-vscode-extension/README.md

 # Open All Files

-Prompts save and closes open files, then opens all the files from the selected folder in split editor screens
+Prompts save when necessary and closes open files, then opens all the files from the selected folder in split editor screens

 ![Open All Files Usage](https://vicarious-app.s3.amazonaws.com/openallfiles.gif)